AllenInstitute/AllenSDK/doc_template/index.rst

 -------------------------

-The Allen Cell Types Database contains electrophysiological and morphological characterizations of individual neurons in the mouse primary visual cortex.
+The `Allen Cell Types Database <celltypes.brain-map.org>`_ contains electrophysiological and morphological characterizations of individual neurons in the mouse primary visual cortex.
 The Allen SDK provides Python code for accessing electrophysiology measurements (`NWB files <cell_types.html#neurodata-without-borders>`_) for all neurons and morphological reconstructions (`SWC files <cell_types.html#morphology-swc-files>`_) for a subset of neurons.